 Building on the above developments, the proposed Regulation establishes a European Cybersecurity Certification Framework (the "Framework") for ICT products and services and specifies the essential functions and tasks of ENISA in the field of cybersecurity certification.
 The present proposal lays down an overall framework of rules governing European cybersecurity certification schemes.
 The proposal does not introduce directly operational certification schemes, but rather create a system (framework) for the establishment of specific certification schemes for specific ICT products/services (the "European cybersecurity certification schemes").
-The creation of European cybersecurity certification schemes").
-The creation of European cybersecurity certification schemes and the Framework will allow certificates issued under those schemes to be valid and recognised across all Member States and to address the current market fragmentation.
+The creation of European cybersecurity certification schemes in accordance with the Framework will allow certificates issued under those schemes to be valid and recognised across all Member States and to address the current market fragmentation.